sciZer0/newdiscoveries/a/README.md

 * START<br>

 ## FIRST OF ALL
-In my opinion, science now is an extremely stupid religion being taken on faith.
+In my opinion, science now is an extremely illogical religion being taken on faith.
 Actually, the situation is even much worse than that, the scientific system itself is a religious sect. <i>More on it a bit below.</i>

 All I have is logic.